Presanctified Liturgy in Wexford

 Weekly Orthodox Liturgy of the Presanctified Gifts will be offered in Wexford during the Orthodox Great Fast (Lent).

-St. John the Baptist Orthodox Church (Northside Pittsburgh) will hold Presanctified Liturgy every Wednesday from March 13 through April 17 during the Great Fast (Lent), beginning at 7pm at The Hampton Inn (2622 Wexford Bayne Road, Franklin Park, PA 15143 – 412-528-1901) as a part of its outreach efforts in the tri-county area.
+St. John the Baptist Orthodox Church (Northside Pittsburgh) will hold Presanctified Liturgy every Wednesday from March 4 through April 8 during the Great Fast (Great Lent), beginning at 6:30 pm(PLEASE NOTE THE TIME CHANGE) at The Hampton Inn (2622 Wexford Bayne Road, Franklin Park, PA 15143 – 412-528-1901) as a part of its outreach efforts in the tri-county area.

 “Pre-Sanctified liturgy is unique to the Eastern Church in that the Eucharist is consecrated on the previous Sunday so that communicants can receive on a weekday evening to help strengthen them spiritually during the Great Fast,” said Father Dave Urban, pastor of St. John’s.
 “There is no service comparable in the Western Churches.”

 The all are welcome to attend to experience this ancient Eastern liturgical practice.

 “It’s solemn and reflective – a beautiful Lenten service,” Urban said.

 For more information, please contact Father Dave at OrthodoxPittsburgh1932@gmail.com or 412-748-0148.